judax/OculusMobileSDKHeadTrackingXWalkViewExtension/README.md

 ## The JS API

+**Work in progress**

 ## Related Projects

 * [OculusMobileSDKHeadTracking](https://github.com/judax/OculusMobileSDKHeadTracking): The Oculus Mobile SDK head tracking handling basic library.
-* OculusMobileSDKHeadTrackingCordovaPlugin: A Cordova plugin to expose the Oculus Mobile SDK Head Tracking in a JavaScript/browser based environment.
+* [OculusMobileSDKHeadTrackingCordovaPlugin](https://github.com/judax/cordova-plugin-oculusmobilesdkheadtracking.git): A Cordova plugin to expose the Oculus Mobile SDK Head Tracking in a JavaScript/browser based environment.
 * [OculusMobileSDKHeadTrackingWebVR](https://github.com/judax/OculusMobileSDKHeadTrackingWebVR): A JavaScript file that injects the WebVR API using the underlying Oculus Mobile SDK Head Tracking mechanism exposed to JS through a Crosswalk extension or a Cordova plugin.

 IDEAS